 What is nuclear imaging?

-Nuclear imaging is a method of producing images by detecting radiation from different parts of the body after a radioactive tracer material is administered.
+Nuclear imaging is a method of producing images by detecting radiation from different parts of the body after a radioactive tracer material is given to the patient.
 The images are recorded on computer and on film.
 The nuclear imaging physician interprets the images to make a diagnosis.

 Radioactive tracers used in nuclear medicine are, in most cases, injected into a vein.
 But for some studies they may be given by mouth.
 These tracers are not dyes or medicines, and they have no side effects.
 The amount of radiation a patient receives in a typical nuclear medicine scan tends to be very low.